ai-driven-dev/rules/memory-bank/activeContext.md

 ## Notes

-Focus is now shifting towards ensuring the reliability and robustness of the core download feature.
+Focus is now shifting towards testing and refining the update check and filtering features alongside the core download functionality.